zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

   ![Screenshot showing all deployed resources in the resource group](./deployed_resources.png)

    > **NOTE: For enhanced ArcBox security posture, RDP (3389) and SSH (22) ports are not open by default in ArcBox deployments.
-You will need to create a network security group (NSG) rule to allow network access to port 3389, or use [Azure Bastion](https://docs.microsoft.com/azure/bastion/bastion-overview) or [Just-in-time (JIT)](https://docs.microsoft.com/azure/defender-for-cloud/just-in-time-access-usage?tabs=jit-config-asc%2Cjit-request-asc) access to connect to the VM.**
+You will need to create a network security group (NSG) rule to allow network access to port 3389, or use [Azure Bastion](https://docs.microsoft.com/azure/bastion/bastion-overview) or [Just-in-Time (JIT)](https://docs.microsoft.com/azure/defender-for-cloud/just-in-time-access-usage?tabs=jit-config-asc%2Cjit-request-asc) access to connect to the VM.**

 ### Connecting to the ArcBox Client virtual machine

 Various options are available to connect to _ArcBox-Client_ VM, depending on the parameters you supplied during deployment.

-- [RDP](https://azurearcjumpstart.io/azure_jumpstart_arcbox/DevOps/#connecting-directly-with-rdp) - available after configuring access to port 3389 on the _ArcBox-NSG_, or by enabling [Just-in-time access (JIT)](https://azurearcjumpstart.io/azure_jumpstart_arcbox/DevOps/#connect-using-just-in-time-accessjit).
+- [RDP](https://azurearcjumpstart.io/azure_jumpstart_arcbox/DevOps/#connecting-directly-with-rdp) - available after configuring access to port 3389 on the _ArcBox-NSG_, or by enabling [Just-in-Time access (JIT)](https://azurearcjumpstart.io/azure_jumpstart_arcbox/DevOps/#connect-using-just-in-time-accessjit).
 - [Azure Bastion](https://azurearcjumpstart.io/azure_jumpstart_arcbox/DevOps/#connect-using-azure-bastion) - available if ```true``` was the value of your _`deployBastion`_ parameter during deployment.

 #### Connecting directly with RDP